florianamoser/splicer/documentation/splicer-animator.md

 ![splicer animator in blender: Aspect Ratio](https://raw.githubusercontent.com/florianamoser/splicer/refs/heads/main/documentation/assets/splicer-animator-2.webp){ align=left }
 *Click on image to enlarge*

-!!! tip "Aspect Ratio of the Image"
+!!! info "Aspect Ratio of the Image"

     To start a new image, decide first on the aspect ratio of the image.
 The sensor has 8192 by 1 pixels.
 A square image (Aspect Ratio 1:1) requires therefore 8192 lines (equal to 8192 frames in Blender.
 The terms **"lines"** and **"frames"** are used interchangeably.).
 An horizontal image with the ratio 4:5 therefore requires `8192 / 4 * 5 = 10240` frames in Blender and results in an output image of about 82 Megapixel.